Demystifying Independent Sponsor Deal Structures

 3. Carried Interest: Structuring Promotes for Aligned Interests

 Carried interest, or the promote, is where the real upside lives.
-In an independent sponsor structure, carry is usually paid only after:
+In an independent sponsor structure, carry is usually paid only after investors receive back their invested capital, and investors receive a preferred return, often in the 8% range, although that rate does move with market conditions.

 Key questions when you negotiate carry: